defund12/defund12.org/TEAMS.md

 ## Join the conversation

-If you'd like to help out, please join our discord [here](https://discord.gg/YMxndzd) and say hello.
+If you'd like to help out, please join our Discord [here](https://discord.gg/YMxndzd) and say hello.
 We'd love your help!

-We have created channels in the discord channel that correspond to each team.
+We have created channels in the Discord channel that correspond to each team.
 These will be used for team specific communication and organization.
-Whichever team, you'd like to join, please join the discord sub topic and say hello.
+Whichever team you'd like to join, please join the Discord appropriate channel and say hello.